Advanced Condition Statements

 Using the Correct Field Names

-Field names as shown in the asset tables, asset details or Enforcement Action form are not the same as the field name in the Axonius database.
-These names are user-friendly names used in GUI.
-In the condition statement, you need to use their unique names as they exist in the Axonius database, the database field name.
-Use the Syntax Helper to find the database field name.
+Field names as shown in the asset tables, asset details, or Enforcement Action configuration dialog are not the same as the field names in the Axonius database.
+These are user-friendly names used in the Axonius application.
+In the statement, you need to use their unique names as they exist in the Axonius database, the database field name.
+You can use the Wizard to choose the adapter field names and action for field names.
+When using the Wizard, you choose the adapter, and then choose from the relevant fields in the Field dropdown.
+When using the Autocomplete feature, for Action form fields only (and not for asset fields), you can choose the database name from the autocomplete suggestions.
+And for asset fields, you can use the Syntax Helper to find the database field name.

 Asset Field Example